BCKSELFDRIVEWORLD/make_easy_loop_closures/README.md

 ## How It Works

-MELC monitors your robot's path during SLAM mapping.
-When you've traveled far enough without closing a loop, it shows a **red target area** indicating where you should return to create a loop closure.
+MELC monitors the SLAM Toolbox pose graph during mapping.
+When enough nodes are added without closing a loop, it shows a **red target area** indicating where you should return to create a loop closure.

 ## Step-by-step: How MELC Guides Loop Closures

 ### 1) Red target appears (loop suggestion)
-When the robot travels long enough without a loop closure, MELC selects the best historical area (based on age / distance / density scoring) and shows a red target zone.
+When enough nodes are added to the SLAM graph without a loop closure, MELC selects the best target area (based on distance / density / distribution / feature scoring) and shows a red target zone.
 Goal: go back into this zone to trigger a loop closure.

 <img width="2497" height="745" alt="Screenshot from 2026-01-14 09-19-30" src="https://github.com/user-attachments/assets/4ebab325-bc4f-44c9-9b6b-ba4b08b46d1e" />